RdecKa/LastGame/README.md

 # ThirdGame
-Assignment #3 for Computer Graphics (Reykjavik University)
+Assignment #5 for Computer Graphics (Reykjavik University)
-Karin Frlic, October 2017
+Karin Frlic, November 2017

 ## Aim of the Game
-Get to the box.
+Get to the star before your opponent does.

 ## How to play
 * Press **V** to switch between first and third person view.